dcast822/Generate_music_with_deep_learning/README.md

 The alternative type of model is a RNN model with two LSTM layers that will be iterated through as well.
 This type of model also captures the sequential information present in the input sequence, but takes a lot longer to train.

-When choosing sparse categorical cross entropy versus categorical entropy, sparse is used due to the formatting of the y being classified in a way that was not one hot encoded.

 Being that I am interested in having a model that works well but that will not produce a carbon copy of notes from the original works.
 With that said these models aim to rely on val_loss in order to prevent overfitting.
 We want to achieve the delicate balance between overfitting and minimizing errors in the model.